Order API integration steps

 Quick introduction guide

-You can download this document to have a quick view of the checkout process: Quick introduction guide
+Download this document for a quick overview of the checkout process: Quick introduction guide

 Common scenarios

-Implement only the steps you need for you use case.
+Implement only the steps you need for your use case.

 Online ecommerce